JohannesBuchner/CmdStanCache/README.rst

 * If you run this code twice, the second time the stored result is read.

-* If you add a comment to the code, and rerun, the same result is returned without having to rerun.
+* If you add or modify a code comment, the same result is returned without having to rerun.

 How it works
 -------------